-Earlier this month, the National Baseball Hall of Fame and Museum announced ten candidates for a Cooperstown plaque via the “Modern Baseball” Committee, which is tasked with voting on players (and one executive) who have been previously overlooked in the Hall of Fame vote.
+Earlier this month, the National Baseball Hall of Fame and Museum announced the names of eight candidates for a Cooperstown plaque via the Classic Baseball Eras Committee, which is tasked with voting on players previously overlooked in the Hall of Fame vote.
 One of those candidates is Steve Garvey, the long-time first baseman for the Dodgers and San Diego Padres.
 Garvey was the Iron Man before Cal Ripken Jr., having played in 1,207 consecutive games from 1975 to 1983, a National League record that remains to this day.

 Cooperstown Cred: Steve Garvey (1B)